imagej/imagej.github.io/_pages/develop/ij1-plugins.md

             ...
         }

-**Note:** The previous example assumes that your images are 8-bit (unsigned, i.e. values between 0 and 255) images.
-Since Java has no data type for unsigned 8-bit integers, we have to use the *& 0xff* dance (a *Boolean AND* operation) to make sure that the value is treated as unsigned integer.
+{% include notice icon="note" content="The previous example assumes that your images are 8-bit (unsigned, i.e. values between 0 and 255) images.
+Since Java has no data type for unsigned 8-bit integers, we have to use the `& 0xff` dance (a *Boolean AND* operation) to make sure that the value is treated as unsigned integer." %}

 Accessing the pixels' values gets trickier when it comes to RGB images.
 These use the native data type *int* (32-bit signed integer) to encode 3 color channels à 8-bit, packed into the lower 24 bits (note that ImageJ might store things in the upper 8 bits, so you cannot assume them to be 0).
 Therefore, the *getf()* method of the *ImageProcessor* class does not make sense on color images.
 You have to access the pixels like this: